browndw/pybiber/README.rst

 Because feature extraction builds from the outputs of probabilistic taggers, the accuracy of the resulting counts are reliant on the accuracy of those models.
 Thus, texts with irregular spellings, non-normative punctuation, etc. will likely produce unreliable outputs, unless taggers are tuned specifically for those purposes.

+See `the documentation <https://browndw.github.io/pybiber>`_ for description of the package's full functionality.

+See `pseudobibeR <https://cran.r-project.org/web/packages/pseudobibeR/index.html>`_ for the R implementation.

 Installation
 ------------